-3.1.
+- 3.1.
 A person who has been home-schooled pursuant to the exemption allowed by W.Va.
-Code § 18-8-1 for both the 11th and 12th grades as documented by registration with the county school board system is eligible for a PROMISE award, but only if he or she has passed a state approved high school equivalency examination with a minimum score as determined by the Commission.

-3.2.
-A home-schooled student must apply for a PROMISE award within two years of the earlier of passing a state approved high school equivalent examination or the date the student's high school class would normally have graduated and meet all other criteria established by the Commission, including required scores on national standardized tests.
+Code § 18-8-1 for both the 11th and 12th grades as documented by registration with the county school board system is eligible for a PROMISE award, but only if he or she has passed a state approved high school equivalency examination with a minimum score completed the required core and elective coursework necessary to prepare students for success in postsecondary education at the associate and baccalaureate levels by attaining a cumulative grade point average of at least 3.0 on a 4.0 grading scale in both core courses and overall coursework as determined by the Commission.
+The Commission may inquire into the substance or content of the program to assess the content thereof for the purpose of determining whether a student meets the requirement of Section 3.1. - 3.2.
+A home-schooled student must apply for a PROMISE award within two years of the earlier of passing a state approved high school equivalent examination or the date the student's high school class would normally have graduated and meet all other criteria established by the Commission, including required scores on national standardized tests. - 3.3.

-3.3.
 The parents or legal guardian and the applicant must meet the residency requirements set out in Section 2.1.f. of this rule.